ryanfreckleton/morepath/doc/configuration.rst

 3. The Python package must be either importable by naming convention or by using entry points.

-  Naming convention:
+  By naming convention:

-    This means that the project name defined in ``setup.py`` is importable in Python.
+    Meaning the project name defined in ``setup.py`` is importable in Python.
 For example: if the project inside the package is named ``myapp``, the package must be named ``myapp`` as well (not ``my-app`` or ``MyApp``):

     So if you have a ``setup.py`` like this::

       setup(name='myapp'
         ...

     And a directory structure like this::